 Does that title (which is a statement) make sense?
-Normally, I would say no, but sometimes, whether it makes sense or not, it works.
+I’m talking about doing nothing, which actually does something sometimes.
+Normally, I would say no in answer to that question.
+But sometimes, whether it makes sense or not, it works.

-I’m not into the “ostrich syndrome” (of sticking one’s head in the sand and ignoring that which needs tending to) very often.
+I’m not into the “ostrich syndrome.”
+I’m talking about sticking one’s head in the sand and ignoring that, which needs tending to.
 I struggle, like many of you, to do something or not, or “to say something or not —because THAT is the important question.”

-But I’ve learned that sometimes doing something or saying something actually does more harm than leaving the matter entirely alone —choosing your battles, as it’s recommended.
+But I’ve learned that sometimes doing something or saying something actually does more harm than leaving the matter entirely alone.
+It’s a matter of choosing your battles.

-As we’re beginning a new year, which can be a time for new beginnings, many people have made resolutions to do this or do that, as it pertains to their marriages.
-But perhaps, just perhaps, some of them/us should step back and consider what we shouldn’t be doing.
+As we’re beginning a new year —a time for new beginnings, many people have made resolutions.
+They are determining to do this or do that, as it pertains to their marriages.
+But perhaps some of them/us should consider what we shouldn’t be doing.

-The following is a link to an article, written by Michele Weiner Davis, in which she explains this point better than I can (and apparently has some experience with it).
-Please read what she writes, because there are times, as she emphasizes, that it’s best to “Do Nothing.”
+The following is a link to an article, written by Michele Weiner Davis.
+Michelle explains this point better than I can (and has some experience with it).
+Please read what she writes.
+There are times, as she emphasizes, that it’s best to:

 O.K.
 After reading the points Michele makes, I guess it makes sense.
-Sometimes, what works doesn’t always make sense, like, “losing your life so you can save it.”
-(Matthew 10:39) …Like NOT working to gain salvation, which makes no sense to human beings, but it does to God, who after all, IS God (Ephesians 2:8-9).
-And of course, we are not (even though we can often act like it).
+Sometimes, what works doesn’t always make sense.
+It’s like, “losing your life so you can save it.”
+(Matthew 10:39) It’s like NOT working to gain salvation.
+This makes no sense to human beings, but it does to God.
+He, after all, IS God (Ephesians 2:8-9) and of course, we are not.
+(There are times though that we often act like it.)

-Less profound is Michele’s point, however, sometimes less is more because in the absence of your not doing something to resolve matters, there is a void left in its place.
-This gives others the opportunity to step up and do what they should be doing, instead.
+Less profound is Michele’s point, however.
+Sometimes less is more because in the absence of your not doing something to resolve matters, there is a void left in its place.
+This gives others the opportunity to step up.
+They are then able to do what they should be doing, instead.
 It gives way for the principle of, “they broke it; they should fix it,” to work.

 It doesn’t always work, as it should.
 But we sure can’t discredit the fact that there are times when it does.
 And when it does, it works out a LOT better than it would have if we interfered.